Belarus using migrants to counter-attack EU

 Already a member?

-Mots of them came from Iraq, but there were also increasing numbers from Syria, The Gambia, Guinea, and India, Lithuania said.
+Most migrants were originally from Iraq, but there were also increasing numbers from Syria, The Gambia, Guinea, and India, Lithuania said.

-They were being brought there on flights from Baghdad and Istanbul, Lithuania noted, suggesting an orchestrated campaign.
+They were being brought in on flights from Baghdad and Istanbul, Lithuania noted, suggesting an orchestrated campaign.

 There were nine flights from Baghdad to Minsk in the 1 to 19 June period, Lithuania said, compared to no regular flights before, and 63 flights from Istanbul (double the amount last year), Lithuanian data showed.

-The developments come after the EU imposed severe sanctions on Belarus president Aleksander Lukashenko earlier this year and in May, locking him out of European aviation.
+The developments come after the EU imposed sanctions on Belarus president Aleksander Lukashenko, including a flight ban in May, when he hijacked a passenger airliner to snatch an opposition activist living in Lithuania.

-And the situation is likely to keep getting worse after he threatened to stop cooperation on immigration and organised crime in June in reaction to EU economic sanctions.
+And the situation is likely to keep getting worse after Lukashenko threatened to stop cooperation on immigration and organised crime in June in reaction to new EU economic sanctions.

-Lithuania has 678-km land border with Belarus with no natural boundaries and just 38 percent of it has monitoring technology.
+Lithuania has a 678-km land border with Belarus with no natural boundaries and just 38 percent of it has monitoring technology.

-"Lithuanian authorities have set up a tent camp but all together accommodation facilities are very limited.
+"Lithuanian authorities have set up a tent camp, but accommodation facilities are very limited.
 Emotions and tensions in ... detention facilities are increasing, incidents are occurring," Lithuania said in a statement on Tuesday (29 June).

 "The pattern used in Lithuania, if not tackled in a timely way, might be used in Estonia, Latvia, [and] Poland ... making the EU eastern border even more vulnerable," it said.